Skip to Content

 1. To disseminate knowledge about movement disorders by:

-3. Collaborating with other international organizations and lay groups
+3. Collaborating with other international organizations, patient groups, and lay groups

-4. Publishing journals, videos, and other collateral materials committed to high scientific standards and peer review
+4. Publishing journals, videotapes and other collateral materials committed to high scientific standards and peer review

 2. To promote research into causes, prevention and treatment of Movement Disorders by: